La Strada: Initial response

 Tullio Cicciarelli of Il Lavoro nuovo saw the film as "an unfinished poem," left unfinished deliberately by the filmmaker for fear that "its essence be lost in the callousness of critical definition, or in the ambiguity of classification," while Ermanno Continin of Il Secolo XIX praised Fellini as "a master story-teller":

 The narrative is light and harmonious, drawing its essence, resilience, uniformity and purpose from small details, subtle annotations and soft tones that slip naturally into the humble plot of a story apparently void of action.
 But how much meaning, how much ferment enrich this apparent simplicity.
 It is all there although not always clearly evident, not always interpreted with full poetical and human eloquence: it is suggested with considerable delicacy and sustained by a subtle emotive force.

 Others saw it differently.
-When the 1954 Venice Film Festival jury awarded La Strada the Silver Lion while ignoring Luchino Visconti's Senso, a physical brawl broke out when Visconti's assistant Franco Zeffirelli began to blow a whistle during Fellini's acceptance speech, only to be attacked by Moraldo Rossi.
+When the 1954 Venice Film Festival jury awarded La Strada the Silver Lion while ignoring Luchino Visconti's Senso, a brawl broke out when Visconti's assistant Franco Zeffirelli blew a whistle during Fellini's acceptance speech, only to be attacked by Moraldo Rossi.
 The disturbance left Fellini pale and shaken and Masina in tears.

 The Venice premiere began "in an inexplicably chilly atmosphere," according to Tino Ranieri, and "the audience, who rather disliked it as the screening began, seemed to change opinion slightly toward the end, yet the movie didn't receive—in any sense of the word—the response that it deserved."

 Reviewing for Corriere della Sera, Arturo Lanocita argued that the film "gives the impression of being a rough copy that merely hints at the main points of the story ...
 Fellini seems to have preferred shadow where marked contrast would have been more effective."
 Nino Ghelli of Bianco e Nero regretted that after "an excellent beginning, the style of the film remains harmonious for some time until the moment when the two main characters are separated, at which point the tone becomes increasingly artificial and literary, the pace increasingly fragmentary and incoherent."

 Fellini biographer Tullio Kezich observed that Italian critics "make every effort to find faults with [Fellini's] movie after the opening in Venice.
 Some say that it starts out okay but then the story completely unravels.
 Others recognize the pathos in the end, but don't like the first half."

 Its French release the next year found a warmer reception.
 Dominique Aubier of Cahiers du cinéma thought La Strada belonged to "the mythological class, a class intended to captivate the critics more perhaps than the general public."
 Aubier concluded:

 Fellini attains a summit rarely reached by other film directors: style at the service of the artist's mythological universe.
 This example once more proves that the cinema has less need of technicians—there are too many already—than of creative intelligence.
 To create such a film, the author must have had not only a considerable gift for expression but also a deep understanding of certain spiritual problems.